-- Crack eggs into a bowl and beat with a fork until combined, add to pot.
+- Crack eggs into a bowl and beat with a fork until combined, add to the pot.

 - Stir egg mixture until cooked (just like scrambled eggs).
-Add cashews and combine.
+Add cashews and combine them.

 - Season with salt and pepper, to taste.
-Add cooked rice to pot and stir in.
+Add cooked rice to the pot and stir in.

 - Season with soy sauce, Sriracha sauce, and rice wine vinegar.
 Stir in pineapple chunks.

-- Take pot off the heat and garnish with green onions.
+- Take the pot off the heat and garnish with green onions.